Recognizing Excellence in Corporate Inclusion

 The Role of ERGs (Employee Resource Groups) in Building Inclusive Workplaces

 The use of Employee Resource Groups helps organizations create more inclusive workplaces through diversity and equality practices.
-These employee-led groups run by staff members help people bond through their shared traits or past experiences to build networks and advance their development.
+These employee-led groups, run by staff members, help people bond through shared traits or past experiences, build networks, and advance their development.
 ERGs started as support groups for underrepresented communities but now cover all types of employee interests which make them key to workplace inclusion.
 This article explores how Employee Resource Groups help organizations create welcoming spaces while achieving better results.

 Understanding ERGs

 Organizations form Employee Resource Groups (ERGs) to support workers who share common backgrounds or pastimes.
-Organizations set up ERGs in the past to help underrepresented groups like women, LGBTQ+ people and ethnic minorities speak up.
-ERGs now focus on many different areas including mental health promotion, support for veterans, counseling for caregivers and environmental projects.
+Organizations set up ERGs in the past to help underrepresented groups like women, LGBTQ+ people, and ethnic minorities speak up.
+ERGs now focus on a range of areas, including mental health promotion, support for veterans, caregiver counseling, and environmental projects.
 These groups provide employees with protected areas to exchange stories and find resources while working together to build inclusive practices.

 ERGs support employee belonging while helping organizations achieve their diversity and inclusion targets.
 ERGs enable employees to connect with others and develop their skills while standing up for their true selves at work.
-They enable different communities and leadership teams to connect and speak with each other to work together effectively.
+They enable different communities and leadership teams to connect and communicate effectively to work together.

 Benefits of ERGs